-HOW OUR ACTIVITIES AFFECT RESIDENTS
+HOW COUNCIL'S ACTIVITIES AFFECT RESIDENTS

-Our activities affect residents every day, from servicing issues such as roads and waste, libraries and children's services; to planning and regulation.
-These activities are typified as "functions" and include:
+The activities of Council affect residents every day, from servicing issues such as roads and waste, libraries and children's services; to planning and regulation.
+These activities are typified as "functions" and are Service functions, Regulatory functions, Ancillary functions, Revenue functions, Governance functions, Enforcement functions and Community Planning and Development functions.

-- Service

-- Regulatory

-- Ancillary

-- Revenue

-- Governance

-- Enforcement

-- Community planning and development.

-The Works section is responsible for the construction and maintenance of roads, footpaths and drainage throughout the Shire.
-The Infrastructure Planning section manages the identification of the current and future needs for improvements for all infrastructure, such as community buildings, open space, roads, drainage and traffic facilities, and also manage traffic, parking and road safety issues, the traffic impacts of community events, and requests for infrastructure improvements.
+The Infrastructure Operations section of Council is responsible for the construction and maintenance of roads, footpaths and drainage throughout the Shire.
+The Infrastructure Planning section manages the identification of the current and future needs for improvements for all infrastructure, such as community buildings, open space, roads, drainage and traffic facilities, and also manages traffic, parking and road safety issues, the traffic impacts of community events, and requests for infrastructure improvements.

-Our Environment Section, as well as managing the natural environment of the shire, is responsible for the operation and administration of the Shires community buildings and public halls, cemeteries, and other recreation spaces.
+Council's Environment Section, as well as managing the natural environment of the shire, is responsible for the operation and administration of the Shires Community Buildings and Public Halls, Cemeteries, and other recreation spaces.